vithun-dhyan/dhyancc/SpringBackend/spring-handson-base/HELP.md

 curl -v  -X GET localhost:8080/api/angular/student-management/students

-You will notice that this retuned 401, read about 401 HTTP status on the web.
+You will notice that this returned 401, read about 401 HTTP status on the web.

 Now try with